 John Mara: New York Giants CEO and co-owner.
-Son of the legendary Wellington Mara, John Kevin Mara has continued the family tradition in excellence when it comes to the Giants organization, winning two recent Super Bowls.
+Son of the legendary Wellington Mara, John Kevin Mara has continued the family tradition in excellence when it comes to the Giants organization, winning two Super Bowls.

-Ryan Fitzpatrick: Tennessee Titans quarterback is a Harvard graduate and allegedly has one of the highest IQ’s among NFL players.
+Ryan Fitzpatrick: The former Tennessee Titans quarterback is a Harvard graduate and allegedly has one of the highest IQ’s among NFL players.
 He has a mixed record on the field, however, and has become a second stringer after an initially promising start to his career.